zh012/WeblogChallenge/README.md

 ##What are we looking for?
 What does this prove?

 We want to see how you handle:
-- New technologies and frameworks
+- Engineering practice
 - Messy (ie real) data
-- Understanding data transformation
+- Understanding java/scala/computer science fundamentals
+- The code will be assessed on a balance between efficiency, readability and good design.

 This is not a pass or fail test, we want to hear about your challenges and your successes with this particular problem.